 Marom Bikson is a Cattell Professor of Biomedical Engineering at the City College of New York (CCNY) of the City University of New York (CUNY) and codirector of the Neural Engineering Group at the New York Center for Biomedical Engineering.
 Bikson has published over 200 papers and book chapters and is inventor on over 30 patent applications.
 He is known for his work on brain targeting with electrical stimulation, cellular physiology of electric effects, and electrical safety.
 Bikson coinvented High-Definition transcranial Direct Current Stimulation (HD-tDCS), the first noninvasive, targeted, and low-intensity neuromodulation technology.
 He consults for medical technology companies and regulatory agencies on the design, validation, and certification of medical instrumentation.
 Bikson is cofounder of Soterix Medical Inc. and WiPOX LLC.
 Marom Bikson received a Ph.D. in biomedical engineering from Case Western Reserve University, in Cleveland, and a B.S. in biomedical engineering from Johns Hopkins University, Baltimore.

 Richard J. Haier is professor emeritus at the University of California, Irvine School of Medicine.
 Haier is also the associate editor of the Intelligence journal and the president-elect of the International Society for Intelligence Research.
 His main research interest uses neuroimaging to investigate the structural and functional neuroanatomy of higher cognitive processes, especially human intelligence.
-Haier is the author of The Neuroscience of Intelligence, due out next year.
-His research has been featured on Nova Science Now, NPR, CBS Sunday Morning, and in Time, Newsweek, and Scientific American Mind.
+Haier is the author of The Neuroscience of Intelligence.
+His research has been featured on Nova Science Now, NPR, CBS Sunday Morning, and in TIME, Newsweek, and Scientific American Mind.
 Richard J. Haier received his Ph.D. in psychology from Johns Hopkins University and his previous appointments include NIMH and Brown University.
 Haier’s set of video lectures called The Intelligent Brain is available from the Great Courses Company.

 Alayar Kangarlu is an associate professor in the psychiatry department at Columbia University.
 His research is on magnetic resonance imaging (MRI) and its application in medicine.
 While at Ohio State University in 1996, their team built an 8 Tesla MRI scanner.
 In the past 12 years in Columbia, Kangarlu and his team have been developing new imaging, spectroscopic, and functional techniques to help neuroscientists better understand the human brain.
 He is currently using MRI to map functional connectivity and brain chemistry to advance understanding of the etiology of neuropsychiatric diseases.
 He will use this knowledge to assess how the brain responds to drugs and other therapeutic techniques, such as transcranial magnetic stimulation (TMS).
 He is dedicated to developing innovative uses of MRI in unraveling the inner working of the human brain to learn the mechanism of neuropsychiatric disorders and help with the discovery of new treatments.